github/opensource.guide/_articles/how-to-contribute.md

 ## Why contribute to open source?

 > Working on freenode helped me earn many of the skills I later used for my studies in university and my actual job.
-I think working on open source projects helps me as much as it helps the project! -@errietta, ["Why I love contributing to open source software"](https://www.errietta.me/blog/open-source/)
+I think working on open source projects helps me as much as it helps the project! - @errietta, ["Why I love contributing to open source software"](https://www.errietta.me/blog/open-source/)

 There are many reasons why people contribute to open source, including: